Members and Institutions

 lisa.mcelroy@duke.edu

-Dr. McElroy’s current projects, which aim to improve equity in access to transplantation by reducing bias in processes of care, are funded by the Robert Wood Johnson Foundation and the American Surgical Association.
-She serves on the grants and fellowship committees of the American Society of Transplant Surgeons and is a member of the editorial boards of Clinical Transplantation and Annals of Surgery Open.
+Dr. McElroy’s research examines the influence of organizational characteristics on clinical outcomes of high cost, high acuity patients.
+Her current projects, which aim to improve equity in access to transplantation by reducing bias in processes of care, are funded by the Robert Wood Johnson Foundation, the American Surgical Association and the National Institutes of Health.
+She is an Associate Editor of the American Journal of Transplantation.

 Allan D. Kirk, MD, PhD